HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 - Cooking gear
 - Spices

-A feast must be prepared and then immediately consumed.
-No leftovers.

 Each creature eaten provides a number of portions.
 Two rat yields about one portion.
 A minotaur yields about eight.
 A dragon could feed upwards of fifty adventurers.

 The GM adds together any nutritional benefits from the unique ingredients used to make a feast and tell the players the totals for each nutrient (see below).
 Decimals are rounded as God intended and Nutrients can't be higher the 5.
 Players then select 2 nutrients to benefit from this meal, gaining an amount of dice equal to it's respective value.